 Place four redstone dust and two repeaters.

 Then power the circuit with a redstone torch or lever and break it immediately.
-This repeater loop will continue even if you log off and come back in.
+This redstone repeater loop will stay on even if you log off and come back in.

 The least it can delay is 0.1 seconds at its lowest setting.
 At its highest setting the repeater will delay for 0.5 seconds.
 Of course if you want to increase the delay even further, place more redstone repeaters.